Max Verstappen signs new Red Bull deal to 2023 F1 season

 Ferrari chief Louis Camilleri said before Christmas that it was too early to say who would partner Leclerc in 2021, with the team planning talks with Vettel to determine his future plans in the sport.

-Racing Point's Sergio Perez is currently the only other driver who publicly has a deal in place beyond 2020, with the Mexican signing an extension to 2022 last summer.
+Racing Point's Sergio Perez and new Renault signing Esteban Ocon are currently the only other drivers who publicly have deals in place beyond 2020.

 F1's technical and sporting rules are being overhauled for 2021 to improve the spectacle and increase competition through the grid by reducing costs.